 Policy and Reimbursement Changes

 Last year, Congress passed the Bipartisan Budget Act of 2018 (BBA) which included the expansion of reimbursement for telehealth and remote patient monitoring services.
-As well, the BBA increased reimbursement for dialysis services and eliminated the “originating site” requirement for telehealth services for ESCOs (ESRD Seamless Care Organization).
+As well, the BBA increased reimbursement for dialysis services and eliminated the “originating site” requirement for telehealth services for ESCOs (ESRD Seamless Care Organizations).

 Previously, telehealth services were only available to patients in rural areas or those qualified by Medicare as physician shortage areas.
 With the passing of the BBA, dialysis centers and patient homes will now qualify as originating sites, allowing patients to receive virtual check-ins and monthly assessments via video conferencing from the comfort of their home.